 The removal of the SAVE plan would have a significant negative impact on young parents and couples who rely on it to manage their monthly debt payments.
 Currently, this plan allows them to make more affordable payments, which helps them maintain financial stability.
 If these payments were to increase, it could severely limit their ability to save for major milestones, such as purchasing a home.
 Given that many young people are already struggling to enter the housing market, heightened financial pressure from increased debt payments could push homeownership further out of reach.
 This situation not only affects their immediate financial health but could also have long-term implications for their ability to build wealth and secure a stable future.

-Trump complains about a worker shortage, but Project 2025 wants to incentivize women staying home to care for children, and suggests having employers cover the cost of childcare
+Trump complains about a worker shortage, but Project 2025 wants to incentivize women staying home to care for children, and suggests having employers cover the cost of childcare.
+Project 2025 also wants to allow religious employers to legally discriminate against women & LGBTQ+

 According to Project 2025, Congress should incentivize on-site childcare and have the employer should burden the expense.
 If you've worked for any large retail corporation, know how this went when employers needed to cover health insurance costs.
 They scheduled most employees under the 30 hour requirement to receive benefits.
 Project 2025 wants to push women of childbearing age out of the workforce.